Claire Kelly Schultz: Career

 During Schultz's career she worked as a computer consultant, a librarian, a researcher, and a professor.
-From 1946-1948, Claire worked at the Wistar Institute of Anatomy and Biology.
+From 1946 to 1948, Claire worked at the Wistar Institute of Anatomy and Biology.
 Initially hired as a librarian, she soon became a laboratory assistant to Dr. Edmond J. Farris, studying human reproduction and fertility.

-In 1948, she found a higher paying job as a librarian at Sharp & Dohme in Glenolden, Pennsylvania (later Merck, Sharp & Dohme).
+In 1948, she found a higher-paying job as a librarian at Sharp & Dohme in Glenolden, Pennsylvania (later Merck, Sharp & Dohme).
 While there, she was introduced to Calvin Mooers, an advocate of the Zator indexing system.
 Influenced by Mooers' ideas, Schultz compiled a "subject dictionary" to index the terminology used in scientific journals and by the Sharp and Dohme scientists.
 She and Robert Ford experimented with searching techniques and the use of the Remington Rand sorter and boolean logic.
 Then they convinced the company that the IBM 101 (which in 1950 was used only at the Census Bureau) could be adapted to do punch card searches with "and, or, and not" connectives, and arranged to rent one.
 They used the National Research Council's Chemical-Biological Coordination Center method of coding for chemical names.